‘Dancing With The Stars’ James Van Der Beek Shares Heartbreak And Pregnancy Joy In Surprise Show Announcement

 Took 4 out of 5 kids to #UniversalStudiosHollywood on my day off.
 If this is the only pic I get before December with all eyes looking at the lens… I might just have to hope people don’t notice a dinosaur is standing in for our youngest and make it work as our Christmas card. ????????#TakeYourVictoriesWhereYouCanGetEm @unistudios

 People Magazine reported that James called his family “a bunch of fun-loving kids.”
 He also revealed that one way to have fun as a family is by dancing.

-He remarked, “We dance all the time in the house.
+“We dance all the time in the house.
 We just put some music on and all of them dance.”

-The Inquisitr previously reported that in a strange twist, James appeared on Dancing With the Stars before, but not in the way you’d expect.
+The Inquisitr previously reported that in a strange twist, James appeared on Dancing with the Stars before, but not in the way you’d expect.
 James was an actor on the series Don’t Trust the B— in Apartment 23, which was an ABC comedy that ran for two seasons.
 James played himself on the series, but an alternate version of his nice-guy personality, more vain and narcissistic.

-During the Season 1 finale of the series in 2012, James was cast on Dancing With the Stars in character alongside series guest-star Dean Cain.
+During the Season 1 finale of the series in 2012, James was cast on Dancing with the Stars in character alongside series guest-star Dean Cain.
 He and the former Superman television hero came to blows over who had the larger dressing room in a sequence of hilarious scenes.

-Dancing With the Stars airs Mondays at 8 p.m.
+Dancing with the Stars airs Mondays at 8 p.m.
 EST on ABC.